Best Offset Smoker

-In this review, we put five offset smokers to the test, covering different price points ranging from entry-level to high-end competition smokers.
-We have categorized the best offset smoker grill in each class to help BBQ enthusiasts choose.
+In this review, we put five offset smoker grills to the test, covering different price points ranging from entry-level to high-end competition smokers.
+We have categorized the best offset smoker in each class to help BBQ enthusiasts choose.
+We decided to stick with manufacturers that have a large retail network, so you’ll be able to…

 In this review, we have picked quality offset smokers, most of which are built in the USA and have established followings.
 We have also covered several price points and have included a great introductory offset smoker that would be perfect for beginners.
 After rigorous testing and research, our review is meant to help barbecue enthusiasts of all levels.

-Our award for the best overall offset smoker you can buy goes to the excellent Old Country Brazos smoker, which features fantastic quality materials and construction at a great price.
+Our award for the best overall offset smoker you can buy goes to the excellent Old Country Brazos smoker, which features fantastic quality materials like heavy gauge steel and construction at a great price.
 The Brazos will be a great resource no matter your level of expertise and provide consistent results and reliability across the board.

 Our Favorite Offsets